 How To Prevent a Home Fire: A Brief List of Prevention Tips

 There are dozens of things you can do to protect your home and your loved ones from a housefire.
-In fact, the list of to-dos is so extensive the topic has warranted several articles in our blog.
-That said, for your convenience, we’ve put together this brief list of simple yet crucial fire prevention tasks for you to tackle today:
+Here is a brief list of simple yet crucial fire prevention tasks for you to tackle today:

 - Install Fire Alarms and Smoke Detectors: Fire alarms and smoke detectors are the number one reason for the drastic reduction in fire-related deaths in the United States over the past 30 years.
 In the next sections, we will explore more in-depth the importance of fire alarms and detection systems and how you can keep yours in good working condition.
 However, for now, know that if you do not already have alarms and systems in place, taking the time to install them today can drastically improve your home’s safety.